wongstephen/wongstephen/README.md

 <div width="100%">
    <h3>Tool Library</h3>
    <p><b>React.js, Javascript, Tailwind, Node.js, Express.js, and MongoDB</b> - <br />
       How often have you spent time looking for a tool in your garage and realized that you loaned it to a friend or family members?
 With the Tool Library app, tracking tools that are loaned out has never been easier.
 The beautiful and user-friendly app is built with a React frontend and styled with Tailwind.
 The backend server is created with Node.js and Express.js using data persisted to MongoDB.
-Features include content management and user authenication to secure login and data using bcrypt and jwt.
+Features include content management and user authentication to secure login and data using bcrypt and jwt.
    </p>

    <img src="https://user-images.githubusercontent.com/20288105/192722161-110495cb-7e99-4a6a-aec4-cfcc03d51442.png" alt="Tool Loaner" width="400px" height="auto" />